zkoss/zkessentials-book/controlling_components/in_controller.md

 ## Wire Components
 To control a component, we must get its object reference.
-In `org.zkoss.zk.ui.select.SelectorComposer`, when you specify a `@Wire` annotation on a field or setter method, the `SelectorComposer` will automatically find the component and assign it to the field or pass it into the setter method.
+In `org.zkoss.zk.ui.select.SelectorComposer`, when you specify a [`@Wire`](https://www.zkoss.org/wiki/ZK_Developer%27s_Reference/MVC/Controller/Wire_Components) annotation on a field or setter method, the
+`SelectorComposer` will automatically find the component and assign it to the field or pass it into the setter method.
 By default
-`SelectorComposer` will locate the component whose ID and type both match the variable name and type respectively in the zul.
+`SelectorComposer` locates the component whose ID and type both match the variable name and type respectively in the zul, and `@Wire` also supports [selector syntax](https://www.zkoss.org/wiki/ZK_Developer%27s_Reference/MVC/Controller/Wire_Components) to wire.

 ```java
 public class SidebarChapter2Controller extends SelectorComposer<Component>{